 Open Query Letter

 As an educator, I've witnessed many life-changing moments for both children and adults.
 As a writer, I’ve contemplated their struggles off campus.
-These stories share the real struggles of being a teacher, administrator, professor, and parent.
-You'll also learn a little about what I imagine was the experience of past generations, and what I think lies ahead for future generations.
+These stories share the real struggles of being a student, educator and parent along with the hope I see for our future.

-Keepers, 100 pages, was the Winner of the 1st Scene Performance at the WildSound Writing and Film Festival, a Finalist at the Santa Barbara Screenplay Awards Diverse Writers Outreach, and Honorable Mention at the Palm Springs Diversity Screenplay Contest.
+Keepers, 101 pages, melodrama, was the Winner of the 1st Scene Performance at the WildSound Writing and Film Festival, a Finalist at the Santa Barbara Screenplay Awards Diverse Writers Outreach, and Honorable Mention at the Palm Springs Diversity Screenplay Contest.

-Analysis overall score 8, marketplace score 8 (Santa Barbara International Screenplay Awards Diverse Writers Outreach)
+Analysis overall score 8, marketplace potential score 8 (Santa Barbara International Screenplay Awards Diverse Writers Outreach)

 This story needs to be told to help people understand the importance of men confronting and processing their father wound so they can become a fully mature man.
 Jed learning that his father was a hero helps him to better support his grandchildren.
 Armando returning to his family relieves his sons from their separation trauma.

-Ed Code, 102 pages, was a Finalist at the Wiki: The World's Fastest Screenplay Competition
+Ed Code, 105 pages, romantic comedy, was a Finalist at the Wiki: The World's Fastest Screenplay Competition

 When high school administrator Edward Lehrer faces the tragic loss of his wife and daughter in a car accident, he must navigate the complex dynamics of a small-town high school while confronting his own grief and the moral challenges that arise from his choices, all set against the backdrop of escalating student conflicts and personal dilemmas.

-Analysis overall score: 7.7, marketplace score 7 (Wiki: The World's Fastest Screenplay Competition)
+Analysis overall score: 7.7, marketplace potential score 7 (Wiki: The World's Fastest Screenplay Competition)

 I am seeking representation and I look forward to meeting with you.